QUB Undergraduate Students from GB

 Scholarships for Overseas Students

-Each year, BBC provides a limited number of full or part scholarships, for students from overseas, who would not otherwise have access to the theological training they need in their home country.
+Each year, BBC provides a limited number of full or part scholarships, for students from europe, who would not otherwise have access to the theological training they need in their home country.
 Scholarships are provided by Northern Ireland churches who are willing to partner with us in this way.
-Those who wish to be considered for a scholarship should mark this clearly in the ‘finance’ section of their application.
+Those European students who wish to be considered for a scholarship should mark this clearly in the ‘finance’ section of their application.
 Once you have been accepted by us, on the basis of your application, you would then be considered for full or part funding.
 Please note that we cannot guarantee funding for all those who request a scholarship, so you should also look at other funding options alongside this.

 Students from Northern Ireland can access the most up to date information on finance options